mmeyer2k/dcrypt/README.md

 Dcrypt strives to make correct usage simple, but it _is_ possible to use dcrypt incorrectly.
 Fully understanding the instructions is important.

-Dcrypt's functions require the use of a 256 byte (minimum) key encoded with base64.
+Dcrypt's functions __require__ the use of a 256 byte (minimum) key encoded with base64.
 To generate and encode a new key execute this command line:

 ```bash
 head -c 256 /dev/urandom | base64 -w 0 | xargs echo
 ```

+Storing this key safely is up to you!

 ### AES-256 GCM Encryption

 Since PHP 7.1 supports native AEAD encryption modes, using GCM would be safest option for most applications.
-Dcrypt will handle the 32 bit AEAD authentication tag, SHA3-256 HMAC, initialization vector and encrypted message as a single string.
+Dcrypt will handle the 32 bit AEAD authentication tag, SHA3-256 HMAC, initialization vector and encrypted message as a single unencoded string.

 ```php
 <?php